-The crazy saga of great CSIRO sell-off
+Continuing crazy saga of great CSIRO sell-off that hurts the public good

 COMPETITION is not everything.
 Communities also need people to be neighbourly, tolerant and well-mannered — the civilised attitudes and behaviours that bind us.